LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 are using a GUI dialog for asking questions and automatically providing answers to specific questions.

-The question asking mechanism works in tandem with the message printing mechanism, using it to print the question text and a prompt.
+The question-asking mechanism works in tandem with the message printing mechanism, using it to print the question text and a prompt.
 It provides an asking predicate and a hook predicate, both declared and defined in the ``logtalk`` built-in object.
-The asking predicate, :ref:`logtalk::ask_question/5 <methods_ask_question_5>`, is used for ask a question and read the answer.
-Assume that we defined the following message tokenization and question prompt and stream:
+The asking predicate, :ref:`logtalk::ask_question/5 <methods_ask_question_5>`, is used for asking a question and reading the answer.
+Assume that we defined the following message tokenization and question prompt and
+stream:

 ::